• Update: Due to maintenance, select A+FCU services will be unavailable beginning March 16th at Midnight. Read Full Alert

 You can hire an independent inspector or ask your real estate agent for recommendations.
 When hiring one without a referral, look for someone who is affiliated with the American Society of Home Inspectors or the National Association of Home Inspectors.

 You’ll want to get the inspection done during your option period.
-This is an agreed upon period of time, after you and the seller have signed the contracts, during which you can terminate the contract for any reason without risking your earnest money.
+This is an agreed upon period of time, after you and the seller have signed the contract, during which you can terminate the contract for any reason without risking your earnest money.
 It typically lasts between 7–10 days, but it can be any length of time you and the seller have agreed on.

 The inspector will check: